Our website uses cookies for statistical purposes.

 What are the characteristics of a joint stock company in Lithuania?

-• •upon the formalities for Lithuania company formation, investors have to deposit at least 25% of the capital mentioned above;
+• upon initiating the formalities for Lithuania company formation, investors have to deposit at least 25% of the capital mentioned above;

-• • the legal entity must be managed by a managing bord comprised of minimum 3 directors;
+• the legal entity must be managed by a managing board comprised of minimum 3 directors;

 What is the documentation necessary to open a joint stock company in Lithuania?